BeepIsla/CSGO---Discord-RichPresence/README.md

 The API Key in the config is required for us to request the current lobby you are in. (**This only works if the API Key is your own API key *or* your profile and game-details are both public.
 The lobby also needs to be set to `Friends Can Join`.**)

 If you are in a lobby others can join you via Discord. **This is heavily restricted** because of Discord and CSGO (Because this isn't the real CSGO process).
 Others can only join you if they already have CSGO open and running **with the same application** (This one) otherwise it will just show that Discord did not detect the game.

-With the new "Looking to Play" lobby update that CSGO has implemented, anyone wanting to join you also now **has to be friends** with the account you are currently playing on otherwise lobby joining will fail due to the way the "Looking to Play" update works.
+With the new [Looking to Play](https://blog.counter-strike.net/index.php/2019/05/24154/) lobby update that CSGO has implemented, anyone wanting to join you also now **has to be friends** with the account you are currently playing on otherwise lobby joining will fail due to the way the update works.

 # Custom Discord application